Transition Age Youth and Families (TAYF)

-In 2014, the Hogg foundation awarded grants totaling roughly $10 million to identify and address the mental health needs of transition-age youth and their families (TAYF) in the Houston/Harris County area.
-The focus of the initiative is to enhance resources and supports to TAYF through their active participation in program development and provision of ongoing services.
+The Hogg foundation has awarded eight grants totaling roughly $10 million to identify and address the mental health needs of transition-age youth and their families (TAYF) in the Houston/Harris County area.

 Young adults between the ages of 16 and 24 go through significant changes in their development as they transition into adulthood.
 Their decisions during this period can have a dramatic effect on the rest of their lives, affecting their employment and future careers, their living situations, their education and their health.